Onii-chan and Onee-chan Meaning - Japanese Siblings

 • futago on oneesan [双子のお姉さん] older twin sister;

-• futago no otouto [双子の弟] younger twin brother;
+• futago no otouto [Younger Twin Brother]

-• futago no imouto [双子の妹] younger twin sister;
+• futago no imouto Twin younger sister;

-• tsuin [ツイン] from English twins;
+• tsuin [Twin] from English twins;

 Gotoubun no hanayome - 5 quintuple sisters